bytium/vm-host-modules/README.md

 Vmware Workstation Pro host modules patch.

-Modified the original code to make it work with vmware workstation 17.6 as we needed immediate fix since the current patch was not working for us.
+Modified the original code to make it work with vmware workstation 17.5.2 and 17.6,  as we needed immediate fix since the current patch was not working for us.

 ## Tested on

 - Vmware Workstation version 17.6
 - Debian Testing(Kernel Version: 6.10.6-amd64)

-## INSTALLATION
+## Installation
 ```bash

 git clone https://github.com/bytium/vm-host-modules.git